MrImmortal09/demorepo/Setup.md

 **Note:** In case you encounter an error with vagrant's vbguest module, run `vagrant plugin install vagrant-vbguest` from the host machine.

-### 3.Setting up development Server using python virtual environment
+### 3.Setting up development server using python virtual environment

 #### Setup correct python version